wwbrannon/sqlscore/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs from local `R CMD check`.

-There was one NOTE from win-builder:
+There were no ERRORs or WARNINGs.
+There was one NOTE:

+* checking CRAN incoming feasibility ...
 NOTE
-Maintainer: 'William Brannon <wwbrannon@email.wm.edu>'
+Maintainer: ‘William Brannon <wwbrannon@email.wm.edu>’

 New submission